-Before retrieving the Permissions List from a folder, the client MAY attempt to open a stream handle on the folder's PidTagSecurityDescriptorAsXml property, using a RopOpenStream request <7>.
+Before retrieving the Permissions List from a folder, the client MAY try to open a stream handle on the PidTagSecurityDescriptorAsXml property of the folder by using a RopOpenStream request <7>.
 If the client sends this request, the server MUST return an error code of ecNotImplemented instead of satisfying the request.